 Here is one of my campsites in the bush.

 Finally, after 150 km I gave up.
 I had to hitch a ride to the next town, Marsabit, 100 km away.
-I got a cheap room, took a shower and collapsed on the bed.
+I arrived at noon, got a cheap room, took a shower and collapsed on the bed.
 I slept for six hours.

 It was dry in Marsabit.
 Kenya has two rainy seasons, the long rain, usually March-May, and the short rain, November-December.
 Well last year the short rain didn’t come, so there is a water shortage in the north.
 People must line up for hours to buy water at government-sponsored water sites in Marsabit like the one shown here: